• Skip to primary navigation

 Online CEUs for Physical Therapists

 Nearly every state will accept online CEUs for Physical Therapy license renewal.
 I personally use the online CEU provider MedBridge to satisfy over half of my education requirements for my PT license.
-While there are many different online CEU providers, the quality in course presentation can vary significantly.
+While there are many different online CEU providers, the quality of each course can vary significantly.
 Here are some of the key considerations when selecting an online CEU provider.

-State Approval: Many states will accept CEUs that have been approved in other states, however, you need to verify that a course meets the standards for your state’s practice act.
-A quality CEU provider will be able to quickly tell you if the course if accepted in your state.
+State Approval: Many states will accept CEUs that have been approved in other states; however, you need to verify that a course meets the standards for your state’s practice act.
+A quality CEU provider will clearly show whether the course is accepted in your state.

-Affordability and Convenience: While most online CEUs may boast convenience, they’re not all created equal.
-Ideally you would have access to multiple courses for one price so that you can take as many courses as you want, lowering the average cost of your CEUs dramatically.
+Affordability and Convenience: While most online CEUs boast convenience, they’re not all created equal.
+Ideally, you would have access to multiple courses for one price so that you can take as many courses as you want, lowering the average cost of your CEUs dramatically.

-Professional and High Quality: We’ve all been in a classroom where the instructor was boring, unorganized, or simply read slides to you.
-An online CEU course should have clear objectives, be well organized, and provide you with resources (powerpoint or handouts) that are relevant.
+Professional and High Quality: We’ve all been in a classroom where the instructor was boring, unorganized, or simply read slides aloud.
+An online CEU course should have clear objectives, be well organized, and provide you with relevant resources (e.g., powerpoint or handouts).

 Physical Therapy Continuing Education Live Seminars

 There’s a good chance that you’ll receive dozens of postcards each year advertising live seminar CEU courses for Physical Therapists.
 If your state requires a certain number of in-person CEUs, you might be tempted to sign up for a cheap CEU course.
-Be careful in signing up for the first course you see!
-Do a search on your state’s PT association website to view local courses as you might overlook an excellent course that didn’t advertise with a postcard.
+Be careful signing up for the first course you see!
+Do a search on your state’s PT association website to view local courses; otherwise you might overlook an excellent course that didn’t advertise with a postcard.

 Physical Therapy CEUs Required by State

-A quick note… “Odd years” simply mean years ending in an odd number…1,3,5,7,9 “Even years” mean years ending in an even number…2,4,6,8,0.
-I know you didn’t need this explanation, but someone might be confused by my short hand to simplify the requirements.
+A quick note: The term “odd years” simply means years ending in an odd number…1,3,5,7,9, etc. “Even years” are years ending in an even number…2,4,6,8,0, etc. I know you didn’t need this explanation, but someone might be confused by my shorthand to simplify the requirements.

 Also, some states don’t technically describe education units as a CEU.
-Some label it as “PDR” or professional development requirement or Continuing Education Credit.
-Some states describe one continuing education credit to equal 10 hours of a learning experience, so a requirement of “2 CEU credits” really mean 20 hours of continuing education.
+Some label it as “PDR” or Professional Development Requirement or Continuing Education Credit.
+Some states describe 1 Continuing Education Credit as equaling 10 hours of learning; so a requirement of “2 CE Credits” really means 20 hours of continuing education.

-I’ve simplified the requirements of each state and have included the actual text from the state’s practice act in the section below the immediate list.
+I’ve simplified the requirements of each state in the list below.
+For the actual text from the state’s practice act, check out the sections below the immediate list.

 Alabama – 10 CEU hours every year by September 30th.